MalekMansour/Killer-Invasion/websites.md

 4. Emegle:+ This web accesses player’s camera. + They will be in a calling lobby with us+ We can record a video of ourselves doing weird and creepy stuff and giving out hints at the end
 5. Instagroom: Instagram weird copy.
 6. Confession:+ A place for people to confess their sins
-7. I want to die (Depressed People Blog Journal)
+7. Death Wish: (Depressed People Blog Journal)
 8. A shop that sells sex-strengthening stuff
 9. A shop that sells BDSM stuff
 10. A shop that sells different types of boxes for corpse hiding